-- Represents a sequence of activities that happen when one person connects best with another person to meet an attachment need*.
+- Represents a sequence of activities that happen when one person connects in the best way with another person to meet an attachment need*.
 This sequence is necessary for our brains to be healthy

 - Is based on neuroscience

 - Is a sequence that we do not usually think about consciously.
-For many people the five steps happen automatically during our interactions with others, but this is not the case for everyone
+For many people the five steps, starting with respond and ending with talk, happen automatically during our interactions with others, but this is not the case for everyone

 - promote healthy brain development in children and young people;

 - maintain healthy brain function through the life course

 |Respond||being emotionally available for someone||develops patterns in the brain for feeling safe and belonging|

 |Engage||close proximity between two people so nervous systems can match||develops patterns in the brain for connecting with others and trusting others|

 |Relax||supporting someone with attachment needs to relax||develops patterns in the brain for self regulation|